Natural gradient and parameter estimation for quantum Boltzmann machines: Introduction

 \subsection{Main result}

 In this paper, our fundamental contribution is to establish simple formulas underlying the basic geometry of parameterized thermal states and to construct efficient quantum algorithms for estimating these formulas.
-We then apply these findings in two different ways: 1) we establish a method for quantum Boltzmann machine learning called natural gradient descent and 2) we prove fundamental limitations on how well one can estimate a Hamiltonian given access to thermal-state samples.
+We then apply these findings in two different ways: 1) we establish a method for quantum Boltzmann machine learning called natural gradient descent and 2) we prove fundamental limitations on how well one can estimate a Hamiltonian given access to thermal-state samples, in the sense of the Cramer--Rao bound (see \eqref{eq:Cramer--Rao-multiple} and \eqref{eq:scalar-Cramer--Rao-from-matrix-one} in particular).
 Here, we consider general parameterized Hamiltonians of the form

 where $\theta \coloneqq (\theta_1, \ldots, \theta_J)$ is a parameter vector, $\theta_{j}\in\mathbb{R}$ and $G_{j}$ is a fixed Hamiltonian, for all $j\in\{1,\ldots,J\}$.
 Such Hamiltonians lead to thermal states of the following form: